Vladimir Lossky: Energies of God

 All three hypostasis sharing a common essence or ousia or being, which is referred to as God.
-The ousia of God being completely unknowable or incomprehensible to mankind since it is uncreated where as nothingness as well as mankind are created (see Nikolai Berdyaev).
+The ousia of God being completely unknowable or incomprehensible to mankind since it is uncreated whereas nothingness as well as mankind are created (see Nikolai Berdyaev).
 The energies of God the Father having the same hyper-being in that they are without cause and or uncreated (see Gregory Palamas).
 God's energies as uncreated and indestructible.
 God the Father (the Father as the monarchos) in his being is not self generated, nor generated from any other, hence the incomprehensibility of God.
 The Trinity having existences (hypostasis) that are comprehensible, but a being that is not created and beyond all things (including nothingness) therefore God's hyper-being (ousia) is incomprehensible.
 Lossky points out that God's existences can be spoken of but not his being.
 If one then speaks of God's essence or being as anything outside of incomprehensible, one speaks in direct contradiction to the theoria of Christianity and as such are not true theologians and are instead speaking of God through speculations, rather than experience.